Regularity results for classes of Hilbert C*-modules with respect to special bounded modular functionals: Special bounded modular functionals and kernels of bounded modular operators

 \section{Special bounded modular functionals and kernels of bounded modular operators}

-For bounded adjointable operators over C*-algebras there are some simple facts characterizing the situations.
-Obviously, $T$ is C*-linear, the kernel ${\rm ker}(T)$ and the set $T^*(N)$ are orthogonal to each other in $M$.
+For bounded adjointable operators $T: M \to N$ between Hilbert $A$-modules $M$, $N$ over a C*-algebra $A$ there are some simple facts characterizing basic situations.
+Obviously, $T$ is $A$-linear, the kernel ${\rm ker}(T)$ and the set $T^*(N)$ are orthogonal to each other in $M$ and norm-closed.

 \begin{lem} Let $M$, $N$ be two Hilbert $A$-modules over a C*-algebra $A$, and let $T: M\to N$ be a bounded adjointable operator.
-Then: \begin{enumerate} \item The kernel ${\rm ker}(T)$ of $T$ is biorthogonally complemented. \item There does not exist any non-zero element of $M$ orthogonal to both the sets ${\rm Ker}(T)$ and $T^*(N)$. \item The direct orthogonal sum of ${\rm Ker}(T)$ and $(T^*(N))^{\bot\bot}$ might not be equal to $M$. \end{enumerate} \end{lem}
+Then: \begin{enumerate} \item The kernel ${\rm ker}(T)$ of $T$ is biorthogonally complemented. \item There does not exist any non-zero element of $M$ orthogonal to both the sets ${\rm Ker}(T)$ and $T^*(N)^{\bot\bot}$. \item The direct orthogonal sum of ${\rm Ker}(T)$ and $(T^*(N))^{\bot\bot}$ might not be equal to $M$. \end{enumerate} \end{lem}

-\begin{proof} To show (i) , suppose there exists an element $x \in {\rm ker}(T)^{\bot\bot}$ such that $T(x) \not= 0$.
+\begin{proof} To show (i), suppose there exists an element $x \in {\rm ker}(T)^{\bot\bot}$ such that $T(x) \not= 0$.
 Then $x$ is orthogonal to $T^*(N)^\bot$, i.e. $0=\langle x, T^*(y) \rangle = \langle T(x), y \rangle$ for any $y \in N$.
 Therefore, $T(x)=0$, a contradiction.
-To derive (ii), the argument is the same: Any element $x \in M$ orthogonal to $T^*(N)$ belongs to ${\rm Ker}(T)^{\bot\bot}$, so there is no element of $M$ orthogonal to both ${\rm ker}(T)^{\bot\bot}$ and $(T^*(N))^{\bot\bot}$, as well as to their direct orthogonal sum in $M$.
+To derive (ii), the argument is the same: Any element $x \in M$ orthogonal to $T^*(N)$ belongs to ${\rm ker}(T)^{\bot\bot}$, so there is no element of $M$ orthogonal to both ${\rm ker}(T)={\rm ker}(T)^{\bot\bot}$ and $(T^*(N))^{\bot\bot}$, as well as to their direct orthogonal sum in $M$.

 To show the possible non-coincidence of $M$ and of the direct orthogonal sum of ${\rm Ker}(T)$ and $T^*(N)^{\bot\bot}$ for a certain bounded adjointable operator between Hilbert C*-modules consider $A=C([0,1])$ as a Hilbert $A$-module over itself, and the element $f_0 \in A$ such that $f_0$ equals to zero on $[0,\frac{1}{2}]$ and $f_0$ is strongly positive on $(\frac{1}{2},1]$.
 Then the multiplication operator $T$ of $A$ by $f_0$ has the property ${\rm Ker}(T) \oplus (T^*(N))^{\bot\bot} \not=M$. \end{proof}